 Our hourly rates are reviewed annually on 1 April.
-If we are undertaking a matter on your behalf when our hourly rates increase, we will inform you at the time.
-Our range of hourly rates for the period beginning 1 April 2012 is:-
+We will inform you if our hourly rates increase while we are undertaking a matter on your behalf.
+Our range of hourly rates for the period beginning 1 April 2015 is:

-We may ask you for payments on account of future fees and/or disbursements, either at the start of a matter or at any time during it.
-Your payment is held in our client account until used to pay bills we have issued to you or disbursements we have paid, and is returnable if for any reason we do not do work or incur disbursements to the value of the payment.
-A request for a payment on account should not be regarded as an estimate of our total fees.
+We may ask you for advance payments that we will keep on account for future fees and/or disbursements.
+We may ask for advance payments either at the start of a matter or at any time during it.
+Your payment will be held in our client account until it is used to pay bills we have issued to you or disbursements that we have paid on your behalf.
+If for any reason we do not carry out work or incur disbursements to the value of the amounts on your account, we will return the remaining balance to you.
+If we request an advance payment, you should not regard the amount requested as an estimate of our total fees.

-If someone else agrees or is ordered to pay your legal costs, that is for your benefit and does not change your primary responsibility for our fees and disbursements if they fail or delay.
+If someone else agrees or is required to pay your legal costs, that does not change your primary responsibility for our fees and disbursements if they fail to pay or delay payment.

-Invoices are payable within one month of their date except where we have agreed otherwise in writing.
-If any invoice that we issue to you becomes overdue then all invoices that we have issued to you immediately become due and payable and we may commence proceedings against you in respect of all unpaid invoices.
+You must pay our invoices within 30 days of their date, except where we have agreed a different payment date with you in writing.
+If you fail to pay any invoice that we issue to you by its due date, then all invoices that we have issued to you will immediately become due and payable and we may commence proceedings against you in respect of all unpaid invoices.

 We do not accept cash as a means of payment.

-We will charge interest on overdue amounts at the rate specified in the Late Payment of Commercial Debts (Interest) Act 1998 from the date payment is due.
-Where the Late Payment of Commercial Debts (Interest) Act 1998 is not relevant we will charge interest at a rate of 1.5% over LIBOR from the date payment is due.
+We will charge interest on overdue amounts at the interest rate specified in the Late Payment of Commercial Debts (Interest) Act 1998.
+We may add interest to your debt from the date your payment is due.
+Where the Late Payment of Commercial Debts (Interest) Act 1998 is not applicable we will charge interest at a rate of 1.5% over LIBOR from the date payment is due.

 For travel, our standard policy is first class rail and economy class air travel within the UK and business class or equivalent for overseas travel.

-We will charge fixed fees for the services listed below, in addition to any other charges agreed with you.
-The fixed fees listed below incorporate both the time cost to us and the disbursement cost charged to us by our suppliers:-
+We charge fixed fees for the services listed below, in addition to any other charges agreed with you.
+The fixed fees listed below incorporate both the time cost to us and the disbursement cost charged to us by our suppliers:

-If at the conclusion of a matter we have a credit balance of £50 or less on client account, we will take all reasonable steps to refund this money to you.
-If we are unable to trace for any reason we reserve the right to donate this amount to a charity of our choosing.
+If we have a credit balance of £50 or less on client account at the conclusion of a matter, we will take all reasonable steps to refund this money to you.
+If we are unable to trace you for any reason, we reserve the right to donate this amount to a charity of our choosing.

 12 CREDIT LIMIT